lextrack/Simple-Screen-Recorder/README.md

 <h2 align="center">Features</h2>

-- Screen recording in .avi or .mkv file format (with a wide range of encoders) and .wav audio format (10000k bit rate and 30 or 60 frames per second)<br>
+- Screen recording in .avi or .mkv file format (with a wide range of encoders) and .wav audio format.
+(10000k bitrate and 30 or 60 frames per second).<br>
 - Possibility to record your microphone or desktop audio (or both at the same time)<br>
 - Merge media files (mkv output format)<br>
 - Keyboard shortcuts: F9 to start and stop recordings, F10 to open recordings folders and ESC to close the app<br>